MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 npm install bcrypt express-session --save
 ```

 Now that the packages are all installed, let's set our app up to use them.
-Let's start by giving our users passwords.
+We'll start by giving our users passwords.

 >[action]
 >